kitty624/JA2-v1.13-7609-source/README.md

 - it's based on the latest commit before svn to gitHub migration (September 24, 2018) and contains all bugfixes up to this date

-- of course the SCI also contains the exe, the standard 7609-exe
+- of course the SCI also contains the exe, the standard 7609-exe (plus UB for 7609 and matching MapEditor)

 *Compiling an exe out of this sourcecode*